Warnakala/blender-studio-tools/docs/pipeline-overview/introduction.md

 # Introduction

 ::: warning Work in Progress
-30 Apr.
-2023 - The content of this page is currently being edited/updated.
+4 May 2023 - The content of this page is currently being edited/updated.
 :::

 The goal of this documentation is to describe the pipeline and IT setup used at Blender Studio, in a way that can be replicated in another environment from scratch.

 ## How to read/write the docs

-The documentation fetatures two types of content:
+The documentation features two types of content:

 * **Design docs**: explanations and insight on why things are built in a certain way
 * **Guides**, for two audiences: